 All around St. Francisville are grand old manor homes, most notably at Rosedown Plantation (225/635-3332, daily, $12), on Hwy-10 just east of US-61, where a 374-ac (151.3-ha) state-run historic site preserves an 1830s main house and lush formal gardens.
 As a state park, and one of the few non-commercial plantation sites in the Deep South, Rosedown is more museum than theme park, and therefore able to ask the awful, essential questions about imagining what life might have been like for enslaved people.
 About 6 mi (9.6 km) southeast of St. Francisville on Hwy-965, the Audubon State Historic Site (225/635-3739, daily, $10), also known as the Oakley House, is where in 1821 naturalist and illustrator John James Audubon came to work as a resident tutor while he compiled his comprehensive Birds of America.

-Along with the rich history, St. Francisville also has a couple of compelling culinary attractions, including the Magnolia Café (225/635-6528), a wonderful little restaurant housed in the old 3V motor court complex at the corner of Commerce and Ferdinand Streets.
-The café moved here when its original home (a gas station) burned down in 2003, but it’s better than ever, still serving some of the best-tasting po’boys in the state that invented them.
-There’s also a coffeehouse-cum-art gallery and cabins for overnight guests; there’s no better place to get a feel for this part of Louisiana.
+Along with the rich history, St. Francisville also has a couple of compelling culinary attractions, including the Magnolia Café (225/635-6528), which serves some of the best-tasting po’boys in the state that invented them.
+It’s housed in the restored 1938 3V Tourist Courts (5687 Commerce St., 225-721-7003, $85), which are listed on the National Register of Historic places.
+There’s no better place to get a feel for this part of Louisiana.